zbyju/obsidian/1. Fleeting notes/Statnice/AM2/NI-WI-21.md

 1. Client accesses protected endpoint
 2. Server asks for authentication using WWW-Authenticate which specifies information + nonce (limited lifespan)
 3. Client calculates the hash based on username, password and nonce and sends them in Authorization

+# TLS
+TLS is an upgrade over SSL.